What is this project about?

 Design Principles

-- Use ligthweigh Kubernetes distribution (K3S).
-Kuberentes distribution with a smaller memory footprint which is ideal for running on Raspberry PIs
+- Use lightweight Kubernetes distribution (K3S).
+Kubernetes distribution with a smaller memory footprint which is ideal for running on Raspberry PIs

-- Use of opensource projects under the CNCF: Cloud Native Computing Foundation umbrella
+- Use opensource projects under the CNCF: Cloud Native Computing Foundation umbrella

 - Use latest versions of each opensource project to be able to test the latest Kubernetes capabilities.

-- Use of cloud-init to automate the initial OS installation.
+- cloud-init to automate the initial OS installation of the cluster nodes.

-- Use of Ansible for automating the configuration of the cluster nodes, installation of kubernetes and external services, and triggering cluster bootstrap (ArgoCD bootstrap).
+- Ansible for automating the configuration of the cluster nodes, installation of kubernetes and external services, and triggering cluster bootstrap (FluxCD bootstrap).

-- Use of Argo CD to automatically provision Kubernetes applications from git repository.
+- Flux CD to automatically provision Kubernetes applications from git repository.

 Technology Stack